Blockship-CrewChief/Quiz01Submissions/README.md

 # Challenge 1 __SOLIDITY__

 ### Airline Ticket Manager
-_Let’s get started on building your very first solidity program_
+_Let’s get started on building your very first solidity program._

 We will be making a fun Airline Ticket Booking program.
 The rest of the challenges of this series will continue adding to this base.
 So let’s get started!
 ```